POLICE MOTORCYCLE RADIO INDEX

 These radios came in three sections.
 The bottom, detachable section, is the power supply.
 It was available in many voltages, usually coming in either 6 or 12 Volt versions, although 24, 32, 72 and 120 Volt (AC) versions were made.
 Motorcycle versions were sold with the 6 Volt power supply, although conversion kits were made available by 1964 to convert the radios to 12 Volt operation.

-Control heads for the T33BAT and T31BAT series solid state receiver (later model) were all black with the microphone hanger integrated into the head on the left side as shown above.
-The earliest heads were a two-tone gray, as shipped with the T33-1 and T31-1 sets, as shown below.
-They did not initially have the microphone hanger on the head.
-The control head color was changed to all-black near or at the end of the hybrid receiver "AAT" series sets.
+Control heads for the T33BAT and T31BAT series with the solid solid state receiver (later model) were normally gloss black with the microphone hanger integrated into the head on the left side as shown above.
+The earliest heads were a two-tone cream-gray, as shipped with the T33-1 and T31-1 sets, as shown below and initially did not have the microphone hanger on the head and had the cables exiting on the rear.

 Below is an example of the one-piece front mounting equipment, D33BAT.
 First generation versions had slightly larger diameter knobs.